jambolo/advent-of-code-2024/README.md

 Performance is going to be critical for this problem.
 I found that building a 94422 element list by *appending* elements takes 16000 ms, but building the list by *prepending* elements and then reversing takes 6 ms.

 Part 1 took about 50 seconds to execute.
 Surprisingly, part 2 only took 15 seconds.
 I think it was because I was able to organize the sectors into buckets in part 2, making the size of the list 65%-80% smaller.

+### Day 10
+Pretty easy again.
+I think Haskell is suited for this kind of recursive problem.